The Night Comes for Us (dir. Timo Tjahjanto, 2018) – Turning on his mission, Ito falls out of favour with his Triad crime family.

 Starring men at its start and slabs of butchered meat towards its end, The Night Comes For Us is Tjahjanto’s solo and most gory effort yet, but also his most polished.
 The lack of characterisation, as in Headshot, is a lesser problem here.
 Rather than relatably righteous heroics, the narrative throws us into the complex underworld of immoral men, where the bad takes on the worse.

 The cast of characters is phenomenal.
 Chien Wu (Sunny Pang) puts a face to the operation as he pulls the strings of the vindictive missions.
 Under him is genre regular Iko Iwais, whose ruthless and ambitious executioner Arian finally lifts him out of the good-guy typecasting.
 There is also a welcome indulgence in femme fatale, pitting triad enforcers Alma (Dian Sastrowardoyo) and Elena (Hannah Al Rashid) against the unblinking assassin The Operator (Julie Estelle).

+Among them, Joe Taslim is outstanding as leading man Ito.
 Coming close to the only sympathetic anti-hero in the film, Ito thinks himself less than redemptive despite his unconditional protection of young Reina.
 He acknowledges his selfish reasons for rescuing the child, “I’m not saving her.
 I’m saving myself.”

 Yet the fatherly bond he gradually forms with Reina is undeniable, as is the kinship that he shares with his old gang.
 Reminiscent of heroic bloodshed in Hong Kong action cinema akin to Johnnie To’s Election, power play leads to a copious amount of havoc.
 But the fights are far from gratuitous as they put the loyalty of gangland brotherhoods to test.